 Why do I always attract the wrong people?

 There is a tendency toward generalisation where destructive beliefs are concerned (another danger to be avoided), the biggest culprits being the words always/everyone/continuously.
 “I am ALWAYS unlucky!”, “you CONTINUOUSLY do things to hurt me!”, “EVERYONE lets me down!”
-Imagine being the person who is always and continuously kicked in the gut by everyone… whew, there is actually some kind of dubious power to be gained from that, I imagine!
+Imagine being the person who is always and continuously kicked in the gut by everyone?
+Oddly, for some folk, there appears to be some kind of dubious power in that mindset!

-So, when it is said that words don’t matter, maybe one-off or off-the-cuff remarks don’t carry too much weight… but never underestimate the potential cumulative effect of habitual negative thinking – the most insidious form of self-harm!
-We are all going to suffer at times throughout our lives; we are all going to want to howl at the moon, or stand on a mountain top and scream from the centre of our very being, or grab God/the universe by the short-and-curlies, throwing out our best possible punch… but if we retain even one ounce of awareness and gratitude, we won’t reduce the precious aspects of our lives to mere rubble.
+So, when it is said that words don’t matter, maybe one-off or off-the-cuff remarks don’t carry too much weight – but never underestimate the potential cumulative effect of habitual negative thinking… the most insidious form of self-harm!
+We are all going to suffer at times throughout our lives; we are all going to want to howl at the moon, or stand on a mountain top and scream from the centre of our very being, or grab God/the Universe by the short-and-curlies and throw out our best possible punch.
+However, if we retain even one ounce of awareness and gratitude, we won’t reduce the precious aspects of our lives to mere rubble.
 Whenever we take for granted the things that are a part of our everyday life (including the basic things that other human beings can only dream of), willingly buying into bitterness and resentment, we are signing up for the dark side – and no good can ever come of it.
 Having seen how it poisons and weakens those who consistently indulge, my advice would be to cry your tears of frustration, get your rant off your chest, reassess, re-group… and maintain a sense of perspective.
 You will rise again, I promise.